 Or, instead of dancing the night away, set up outdoor games that involve minimal contact.
 Cornhole is one great option, as guests stand far from one another as they play.
 Giant Jenga works really well, too.

 Finally, you might want to consider sizing down.
 Fewer guests mean a smaller risk.
 Not only that, but it makes it much easier to socially distance!

 You may decide that having your closest friends and family at the event is most important.
 Then, invite others to join online.
 Or, you could give all your guests the option of tuning in virtually.

 A smaller guest list doesn’t mean you should look at small wedding venues, though.
 Having all that extra space will make it easier to spread out seating.

 These are just a handful of our favorite covid wedding ideas.
 Whether your guests are in-person or online, know you’re surrounded by people who love you.
 Whether your venue is big or small, take a moment to celebrate the love between you and your soon-to-be spouse.

-And to capture the big day as perfectly as possible, get in touch about wedding packages here.
+And to capture the big day as perfect as possible, get in touch about wedding packages here.

 Comments Off on A Helpful List of Covid Wedding Ideas